gradio-app/gradio/client/js/README.md

 ##### Accessing values

-Iterating the submisison allow you too access the events related to the submitted API request.
-There are two types of event that can be listened for: `"data"` updates and `"status"` updates.
-By default only the `"data"` event is reported, but you can listen for the `"status"` event by manually passing the events you care about when injstantiating the client:
+Iterating the submission allows you to access the events related to the submitted API request.
+There are two types of events that can be listened for: `"data"` updates and `"status"` updates.
+By default only the `"data"` event is reported, but you can listen for the `"status"` event by manually passing the events you care about when instantiating the client:

 ```ts
 import { Client } from "@gradio/client";